 2.04 After receiving the written report described in Section 2.03, the unit administrator shall evaluate the professional performance of the faculty member and develop an initial draft of a written statement which describes and supports his/her appraisal.
 In preparing this draft statement, the unit administrator shall be guided by the following:

-Each academic unit must have standards against which performance is to be measured.
+Each academic unit must have written standards, consistent with those used for establishing the criteria for reappointment, promotion, and/or tenure, against which performance is to be measured.
 The standards shall reflect the goals of the unit and the professional standards of excellence common to the unit’s academic discipline.
 The standards also shall be related to the detailed academic qualification standards for each rank, function or specialty within the unit.
 The unit administrator must base his/her evaluation on these standards and the faculty member’s assigned role in the unit.

 The appraisal must be a definitive statement of the faculty member’s progress, accomplishments, and/or deficiencies related to objectives and activities during the appraisal period.
 A restatement of the faculty member’s activities is not adequate.
-As appropriate, the draft appraisal should include comments on the quality and quantity of performance in the faculty member’s assigned areas of responsibility.
+As appropriate, the draft appraisal should include comments on the quality and quantity of performance in the faculty member’s assigned areas of responsibility with respect to the unit standards.
+This appraisal is not to be used to document or evaluate potential disciplinary actions.
+Such actions are to be addressed as prescribed in the Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University (1.13.
+Disciplinary Actions).

 The unit administrator shall ensure that each faculty member has recommended major objectives for the next appraisal period.
 The unit administrator may recommend additional objectives and planned development activities to be discussed during the appraisal interview.

-For tenure-track faculty who are not tenured, the unit administrator shall make a specific statement regarding the faculty member’s progress toward tenure.
-Furthermore, the unit administrator should recommend specific modifications in activities that will contribute to a positive tenure decision.
+For tenure-track faculty who are not tenured, the unit administrator shall make a specific statement regarding the faculty member’s progress toward tenure based on the written performance standards.
+Furthermore, the unit administrator should recommend specific modifications in activities, when necessary, that will contribute to a positive tenure decision.

 If a major element of performance is judged to be unsatisfactory by the unit administrator, a detailed written plan for corrective action shall be provided by the unit administrator.

 If the faculty member has a split appointment, the draft appraisal statement shall be prepared by the unit administrator of the faculty member’s home department after consulting with unit administrators of other units in which the faculty member has assigned responsibilities.
 All unit administrators involved shall sign the draft appraisal document.
-If the involved unit administrators disagree significantly on the evaluation, the matter shall be brought to the attention of an appropriate reviewing official for resolution before the draft is finalized and sent to the faculty member.
+If the involved unit administrators disagree significantly on the evaluation, the matter shall be brought to the attention of the dean of the home department for resolution before the draft is finalized and sent to the faculty member.

 2.05 After completion of the initial draft of the written appraisal statement, the unit administrator is to schedule an individual conference to be held in person with each faculty member appraised.
-The purpose of the conference is to attempt to resolve differences between the faculty member and the unit administrator regarding the content and meaning of the written appraisal statement.
+The purpose of the conference is to discuss the appraisal and to attempt to resolve any differences between the faculty member and the unit administrator regarding the content and meaning of the written appraisal statement.
 In scheduling and conducting the conference, the unit administrator and faculty member are to be guided by the following:

 The unit administrator should provide the faculty member with a copy of the draft of the written appraisal statement at least three (3) working days before the conference is scheduled.